Skip to main content

 What did the supermarkets say?

 Each supermarket included in our price analysis was given the right to reply to our specific examples.
-Only Morrisons and Sainsbury's responded.
+Just Sainsbury's, Tesco and Waitrose responded.

 Where are Aldi and Lidl?

-Our research has shown that the discounters offer great value, and are consistently the cheapest in our monthly cheapest supermarket analysis, which includes a large number of own-label products and a handful of branded items.
+Our research has shown that the discounters offer good value, and are consistently the lowest priced in our monthly cheapest supermarket analysis, which includes a large number of own-label products and a handful of branded items.

-We couldn’t include Aldi and Lidl in this analysis because they don’t stock the same range of branded goods that the non-discounter supermarkets do.
+We couldn’t include Aldi and Lidl in this analysis because they don’t stock the same range of branded goods as the non-discounter supermarkets.

 About our research

-We analysed the price of 245 groceries from the most popular brands – including Dove, Chicago Town, Kellogg’s, Nescafé, Tilda and Mr Kipling – every day over the course of a month to work out the average cost per item.
+We analysed the price of 241 groceries from the most popular brands – including Chicago Town, Dove, Kellogg’s, Mr Kipling, Nescafé and Tilda – every day over the course of a month to work out the average cost per item.
 We then add those up to get each supermarket's average total price.

 The list represents the most popular brands across a wide range of grocery categories based on industry data and is designed to produce a robust sample rather than to be representative of a typical shop.